DHTMLX/docs-suite/docs/dataview/features.md

 ## How to work with Dataview

-In this section you may study how to add new data items into Dataview, how to edit, update, or remove the existing ones, how to set focus on an item, and more.
+In this section you may study how to add new data items into Dataview, how to edit, update, or remove the items, how to work with selection functionality, how to set focus on an item, and more.

 ### Editing/adding/removing items